cllckn/decision-support-systems/module6/README.md

 ### DSS App (v2): All-in-One Decision Support System

-This fully functional DSS is built upon the following application:
+Integrate the modules in app(v1) into the following application to build a fully functional DSS:

 [Download and install the application](https://github.com/cllckn/decision-support-systems/tree/main/module4/part3/version2) and run it.